Trivia: Gail Simone

 - Big Name Fan: Oddly recursive with Atop the Fourth Wall.

-- Crowning Moment of Heartwarming: Broadly, any time she stops to praise another creator, especially Kelly Sue De Connick (more or less her Marvel equivalent) or a newer writer like Marguerite Bennett.
+- Heartwarming Moments: Broadly, any time she stops to praise another creator, especially Kelly Sue De Connick (more or less her Marvel equivalent) or a newer writer like Marguerite Bennett.
 Specifically, there's a cute bit on Twitter where she shares an anecdote about the first time she met Kelly Sue DeConnick in person.
 DeConnick had her young daughter with her, dressed up as Wonder Woman.
 Simone complimented her on her costume, but the little girl was disappointed in it, claiming "I don't have THE THINGS!" and bared her wrists— she didn't have Wonder Woman's bullet-blocking bracelets.
 DeConnick jumped in to tell Simone how great she was with her kid and to say that, for months afterward, every time Simone went to a convention, she tried to find Wonder Woman bracelets that would fit a preschooler.

 - Internet Counterattack: She declared November 13 to be "Cosplay Appreciation Day" as a form of peaceful retaliation against artist Tony Harris's rather... angry thoughts on cosplay written on that day in 2012.

 - Never Live It Down: She's the face of the anti-fridging movement on the internet, formed primarily in response to the pointless murder of Green Lantern Kyle Rayner's love interest for drama.
 And then Simone had something of a Funny Aneurysm moment when she openly declared she was glad Brian Michael Bendis had killed off The Wasp.